-- Understanding Functions and Features of Snap
+- Understanding Snap Functions and Features

 - Understanding Gateway's Features

-- Personal Information, Needs and Interests
+- · Personal Information, Needs and Interests

 - Educational and Social Information

-Understanding Snap's Functions and Features
+Understanding Snap Functions and Features

-Gateway was designed using the Snap App.
-In many respects it is comparable to a separate user within Snap.
-Personalization or customization of Gateway© requires that that the person assigned with this responsibility demonstrates a basic level of competency with Snap editing and operational functions.
+Gateway was designed using the Snap App. it is a separate user within Snap.
+Personalization or customization of Gateway© Pro or Scanning Pro requires that that the person assigned with this responsibility demonstrates a basic level of competency with Snap editing and operational functions.
 That is, a person needs to know how to edit a button.
 Minimally editing a button can involve changing the label, the symbol, or the text to be spoken.
 Gateway uses the standard Fitzgerald key color-coding.
 A user may opt to change button borders and backgrounds.

 Tobii Dynavox has extensive resources to support users of Snap.
-These resources can be found within the App as well as on their webpage.
+These resources can be found within the App as well as on their website.